sensible-hq/sensible-docs/readme-sync/v0/welcome/100 - quickstart.md

   }
 ```

-**Note:** SenseML  grabs the box contents, but not the anchor itself.
-In general, SenseML returns methods results, not anchor results (unless you define a [Passthrough method](doc:passthrough)).
-Similarly, most SenseML methods ignore the anchor line (the line containing the anchor text) and do not include it in the output.
+**Note:** Sensible grabs the box contents, but not the anchor itself.
+In general, Sensible returns methods results, not anchor results (unless you define a [Passthrough method](doc:passthrough)).
+Similarly, most Sensible methods ignore the anchor line (the line containing the anchor text) and do not include it in the output.

 Advanced queries
 ----